beyarkay/masters-thesis/src/03_lit_review.md

 ![Powerglove, @abramsgentileentertainmentPowerGlove1989](src/imgs/03_abrams_gentile_entertainment_powerglove_1989.jpg)

 @kramerTalkingGlove1988 developed the Talking Glove, which would later become the VirTex CyberGlove.
 The talking glove was designed for general purpose communication with deaf-blind or non-vocal people.
 For sensors, the Talking Glove used flexible strain gauges to detect the amount of flexion in each finger.
-Gestures are recognised using $k$-Nearest-Neighbours with $k=1$, such that only one training example is required for each gesture.
+Gestures are recognised using $k$-Nearest-Neighbours with $k=1$, such that only one training example is required for each gesture. \footnote{mention Pohelmus 3SPACE }

 ![Talking glove, @kramerTalkingGlove1988](src/imgs/03_kramer_talking_1988.png)